zhems/Carma/README.md

 	python3 marketcheck.py {key}

-{key} indicates the key recieved after signing up for the API.
+{key} indicates the key received after signing up for the API.

 Clean the data by running